 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the valuation of the combined Eden, Eden Europe and Eden Israel reporting units.
 These procedures also included, among others, testing management's process for developing the fair value estimates of the reporting units.
-Testing management's process involved (i) evaluating the appropriateness of the income and guideline public company approaches; (ii) testing the completeness and accuracy of underlying data used in the income and guideline public company approaches; and (iii) evaluating the reasonableness of the significant assumptions used by management related to the projected revenue growth rates, SG&A expenses, capital expenditures, weighted-average terminal growth rates, SG&A expenses, capital expenditures, the fair value estimates of the reporting units.
-Evaluating management's significant assumptions related to the projected revenue growth rates, and the comparable company multiples when developing the fair value estimates of the reporting units.
-Evaluating management's significant assumptions related to the projected revenue growth rates, and the comparable company multiples when developing the fair value estimates of the reporting units.
-Evaluating management's significant assumptions related to the projected revenue growth rates, significant assumptions related to the projected revenue growth rates, significant assumptions related to the projected revenue growth rates, significant assumptions related to the projected revenue growth rates, SG&A expenses, capital expenditures, and weighted-average terminal growth rates involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the combined Eden, Eden Europe and Eden Israel reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Testing management's process involved (i) evaluating the appropriateness of the income and guideline public company approaches; (ii) testing the completeness and accuracy of underlying data used in the income and guideline public company approaches; and (iii) evaluating the reasonableness of the significant assumptions used by management related to the projected revenue growth rates, SG&A expenses, capital expenditures, weighted-average terminal growth rates, discount rates, and the comparable company multiples when developing the fair value estimates of the reporting units.
+Evaluating management's significant assumptions related to the projected revenue growth rates, SG&A expenses, capital expenditures, and weighted-average terminal growth rates involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the combined Eden, Eden Europe and Eden Israel reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
 Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's income and guideline public company approaches and (ii) the reasonableness of the weighted-average terminal growth rate, discount rate, and comparable company multiple significant assumptions.